The 6 Cheapest Auto Insurance Companies for College Students

-Despite being a smaller insurer, AMICA has a long track record of typical college student discounts and customer satisfaction.
+Despite being a smaller insurer, Amica Mutual has a long track record of typical college student discounts and customer satisfaction.
 The company also offers free help for losing your keys and roadside assistance, which can be an asset if you run into such problems.
-AMICA will always be there to help if you have a flat tire or dead battery.
+Amica will always be there to help if you have a flat tire or dead battery.
 This can mean extra peace of mind for parents, especially when sending their kids off to college.

 Farmers offers up to 24% per year in premium savings for students with good grades.
 Besides offering one of the highest discounts for high-performing students, Farmers also offers the Distant Student Discount for students who attend school far away from home.

 Additionally, Allstate offers a Good Student Discount of up to 9%.
-Although this is significantly smaller than the likes of Farmers and State Farm, it really adds up when you factor in Bundling, Resident Student Discount and other discounts.
+Although this is significantly smaller than the likes of Farmers and State Farm, it adds up when you factor in Bundling, Resident Student Discount, and other discounts.

-Although these companies offer attractive discounts for students, switching might not be worth especially if you are happy with your current car insurer.
-It is also essential to remember that some insurance companies reward loyalty with discounts and bundling policies can also lead to major discounts.
+Although these companies offer attractive discounts for students, switching might not be worth it, especially if you are happy with your current car insurer.
+It is also essential to remember that some insurance companies reward loyalty with discounts and bundling policies can also lead to significant discounts.

-Young drivers typically see higher rates than experienced drivers but research on discounts and comparison shopping can make auto insurance premium payments more affordable.
-If you want to see who’s offering the best deals on car insurance for college drivers in your area, use our quote comparison tool at the top of the page.
+Young drivers typically see higher rates than experienced drivers, but research on discounts and comparison shopping can make auto insurance premium payments more affordable.
+If you want to see who’s offering cheap car insurance for college students in your area, use our quote comparison tool at the top of the page.